luigipacheco/Cardboard-circuits/README.md

-# MakerCademy
+# Cardboard Circuits

 Invent with cardboard

 ## Author

-MakerCademy is developed by Luis Pacheco it uses a web template from :
+CardboardCircuits is developed by Luis Pacheco it uses a web template from :
 [Jekyll Course template from P2PU](http://github.com/p2pu/jekyll-course-template).

 ## Contributing

 Please read  for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors